GuidanceMantras/GuidanceMantras/README.md

 ### Lending
 - Never lend money to anyone such as relatives, friends, strangers and colleagues without any document or collateral

 ### Making Money
 - Making money is a skills
 - Making money needs efforts and money as well
 - Making money needs your time or your money or some times both money and time

+### Agreements And Contracts
+- Always focus on having an agreements/contracts as per your wishes or on your side, in case of disputes, you can have upper hand in court

 ## Study

 ### How to keep your study environment